Are interjections appropriate in academic writing?

 ahem, boo, cheers, congrats, cheerio, please, psst, shh, shoo, yo

-Great work on finishing this first lesson in our course on interjections.
-To learn about the seven grammar rules that create accurate interjection use, continue reading with Lesson 2.
-And don’t forget to unlock, download and complete our Lesson 1 Worksheet too to check your progress and improve English proficiency.
+Great work on finishing this first chapter in our reader on interjections.
+To learn about the seven grammar rules that create accurate interjection use, continue reading with Chapter 2.
+And don’t forget to unlock, download and complete our Chapter 1 Worksheet too to check your progress and improve English proficiency.

-Lesson 1 explores the topic: Are interjections appropriate in academic writing?
-Our Lesson 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 1 explores the topic: Are interjections appropriate in academic writing?
+Our Chapter 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.